dehlen/atlas-framework/README.md

   - ViewModel of type MVVMCViewModelProtocol
   - If view wants lifecycle events, it has to be of type MVVMCContentViewDelegate
   - Factory for tab root views: MVVMCTabBarFactoryProtocol
-  - Factory for navigatin targets: MVVMCFactoryProtocol
+  - Factory for navigation targets: MVVMCFactoryProtocol
   - Navigation targets of type MVVMCNavigationTarget
   - Setup app with AppCoordinator